Mark "Fos" Foster. Photo by Jerome Loughran

-Step into any British skate shop and you’ll spot something drawn by Mark “Fos” Foster.
-The founder of Heroin Skateboards and currently the art director for American companies Baker, Deathwish and Altamont, his influences extend from J-pop to Jersey barriers, but it’s pretty easy to identify any deck he’s designed: they’re generally the ones that look like freeze frames from an animated splatter film.
+Step into any skate shop and you’ll spot something drawn by Mark “Fos” Foster.
+The founder of Heroin Skateboards and currently the art director for skate companies Baker, Deathwish, and Altamont, his influences extend from J-pop to Jersey barriers, but it’s easy to identify a deck he’s designed—they’re generally the ones that look like freeze frames from an animated splatter film.

-Before his career took him to LA, Fos grew up in Rawtenstall, a little town near Blackburn, but tells me he “reps Burnley” in his heart – that latter town being the place where he used to go and skate, because it’s tricky to find many decent spots in rural Lancashire.
-After graduating from a local art college he relocated to London to study design at Goldsmiths University.
+Before his career took him to LA, Fos grew up in Rawtenstall, an English town near Blackburn.
+After graduating from a local art college he relocated to London to study design at Goldsmiths, University of London.

-“It wasn’t even really until after college that I started to find my own style and work,” he says when I ask if three years of university did his art any good.
+“It wasn’t even really until after college that I started to find my own style and work,” he says when I ask if three years of college did his art any good.
 “I was always more into illustration and tried to bring that into my work.
-I butted heads with my tutors quite a bit and got a terrible grade, but it doesn’t matter – I’ve only ever needed that degree one time, and it was to sort out my work visa for the USA.”
+I butted heads with my professors quite a bit and got a terrible grade, but it doesn’t matter—I’ve only ever needed that degree one time, and it was to sort out my work visa for the USA.”

-After graduating, Fos stay put in New Cross, just round the corner from Goldsmiths, and kept skating and making art.
-One day, while covering for his friend at London skate shop Slam City Skates, he helped unload a delivery of DVS shoes and was rewarded with a job at the warehouse.
+One day after graduation, while covering for his friend at London skate shop Slam City Skates, he helped unload a delivery of DVS shoes and was rewarded with a job at the warehouse.
 He continued working there for the next five years, becoming heavily involved in the city’s skateboarding scene.

-It was a few years into that job – sometime in 1998 – when he broke his wrist skating.
-“On the way to hospital, I was looking out of the ambulance windows for skate spots, so I knew at that moment I was obsessed with skateboarding on a profound level,” he says.
+It was a few years into that job—sometime in 1998—when he broke his wrist skating.
+“On the way to hospital, I was looking out of the ambulance windows for skate spots.
+I knew at that moment I was obsessed with skateboarding on a profound level,” he says.
 “The wrist thing ended up being complicated, and I spent four days in hospital waiting for them to put pins in it.
 When I was in there the contract ran out on my house and, at the same time, my girlfriend broke up with me.
 When it seemed like everything was falling apart, I decided to start a skateboard company.
 I was so enthused about the idea that I drew the original logo with my left hand from a hospital bed.”

-That idea became Heroin, so-called because Fos was – and still is – straight-edge, with skateboarding being his “only addiction”.
+That idea became Heroin, so-called because Fos was—and still is—straight-edge.
+Skateboarding was his “only addiction.”

 It was around this time that Fos started regularly visiting Japan, skating with a crew called Osaka Daggers.
 “I’ve been going to Japan since 1999 and trying to spread the word of how great the scene over there is,” he says.
 “I just love the creativity that exists there.
 I spend hours walking around stores like Village Vanguard, which are full of all these great comics.
 I love stuff like Ping Pong and Blue Spring, originally comics by Taiyo Matsumoto that they made great films from.
 I also love Ito Junji, who wrote Uzumaki and Tomie, and Beat Takeshi’s films.”

-An Altamont mural Fos painted at a shop in California (Photo via)
+An Altamont mural Fos painted at a shop in California.
+Photo via Fos's blog

-In 2006, Andrew Reynolds – Baker co-founder and a man I'm assuming you know of already, considering you've read this far – offered Fos the art director job at Altamont.
+In 2006, Andrew Reynolds—Baker co-founder and a man I'm assuming you know of already, considering you've read this far—offered Fos the position of art director at Altamont.
 Unsurprisingly, he accepted.

 A couple of years later he was asked to design the Deathwish Skateboards logo, which he says he sketched out thousands of times before settling on a final design.
 “I had an idea of how I wanted that branding to look, and it took a lot of work to get it to the right place,” he tells me.
 “It’s almost like developing a language that you use.
 I’m stoked to have been able to work on that project and make the logo for such an iconic company.”

-After to-ing and fro-ing between England and the States for his work with Altamont, Fos was eventually asked to move out to LA full time to steer the design from the company’s headquarters.
-By this point, he’d lived in London almost as long as he’d lived in Lancashire and was feeling “in danger of becoming a Southerner”.
-That, and he realised he “had a chance to get a work visa through Altamont and would probably never get the chance again”, so decided to go for it.
+After jumping between England and the States for his work with Altamont, Fos was eventually asked to move out to LA full time to steer the design from the company’s headquarters.
+By this point, he realized he “had a chance to get a work visa through Altamont and would probably never get the chance again,” so he decided to go for it.

 The trailer for Heroin's Video Nasty